There is no cure for dry eye syndrome, but there are treatments to control your symptoms.

 In more severe cases, the punctal orifices are cauterised (sealed using heat).
 This permanently seals the drainage hole to increase the amount of tears on the surface.

 Salivary gland autotransplantation

-Another surgical technique for treating very severe dry eye syndrome is known as salivary gland autotransplantation.
-This procedure is usually only recommended after all other treatment options have been tried.
+Salivary gland autotransplantation is usually only recommended after all other treatment options have been tried.

-Salivary gland autotransplantation involves removing from your lower lip some of the glands that produce saliva, and placing or grafting them into the side of your eyes.
-The saliva that is produced by the glands acts as a substitute for tears.
+Salivary gland autotransplantation involves removing some of the glands that produce saliva from your lower lip and placing or grafting them into the side of your eyes.
+The saliva produced by the glands acts as a substitute for tears.